-Here, I will try to give you pointed advice on what to do if you find yourself in the worst position for a party to a lawsuit to imagine – your lawyer’s offices closed, he or she has stopped responding to your emails and phone calls, your calls don’t go through to their firm, you have found way too many complaints against your lawyer, or even if he was sent to jail.
+A lot of these situations can be avoided; however, here, I will try to give you pointed advice on what to do if you find yourself in the worst position for a party to a lawsuit to imagine – your lawyer’s offices closed, he or she has stopped responding to your emails and phone calls, your calls don’t go through to their firm, you have found way too many complaints against your lawyer, or even if he was sent to jail.
 The bottom line – time is of the essence so you can minimize the impact to your case.
-It reminds me of my time doing internet marketing – a wide array of clients would consult with me after their current service had either disappeared or was not returning their phone calls.
-A few of the advice I would give there still has value:

 I am trying very hard to not scare you, but this part will.
 Gather everything and bring it to the consultation with your attorney.
 Insist on an in person consultation.
 If you think you have enough information – you may not.
 If you walk in empty handed, bring a note pad.
 It is very important, going forward, to get as much information about your case.
 You may find that you were represented very poorly and that what you were told does not match reality.
 This is sadly the case in many situations.
 The goal here is to get information and be in a position to react to it.

 If your case has been ongoing for years, you may be facing a hostile judiciary, an a bank or opposing party that has simply lost its patience with you and your case.
 If you know what your goal is, it is time to move towards it – whether through counsel or independently.
-If you cannot reach your attorney, or if your attorney does not respond to you, you have to have an ability to direct your new attorney as to what your end game is – in some cases it may be litigating for a day in court and in some other situations it may simply be a soft landing.
+If you cannot reach your attorney, or if your attorney does not respond to you, you have to have an ability to direct your new attorney as to what your end game is – in some cases it may be litigating for a day in court and in some other situations it may simply be a soft landing (loan modification or other form of settlement.)
 Only you know what your goal is, and it is your attorneys job to counsel you on what is achievable and what is not.

 Latest posts by Bryant H. Dunivan Jr., Esq. (see all)